Roseola is an infection characterized by a sudden onset of high fever followed by a rash. The infection usually ends on its own without complications.

 The doctor will ask about symptoms and medical history.
 A physical exam will be done.
-The symptoms and physical findings of roseola are so distinctive that no other tests are usually needed.
+Usually other tests are not needed.
 Often, there is a history of other children with roseola in the community.

-Discuss with your doctor how best to bring the fever down including:
+Talk to the doctor about how to bring the fever down through:

 Call your doctor if your child has a seizure and/or the fever persists.

 Roseola.
 Nemour Kids Health website.
 Available at: http://kidshealth.org/en/parents/roseola.html.
 Updated January 2015.
 Accessed November 22, 2016.